Wild at Heart: How I Fell in Love with Leopard Print

 The Power Blazer Look Nothing says confidence like a tailored leopard print blazer.
 Pair it with sleek black trousers and a crisp white shirt for the office, or throw it over a simple black dress for evening drinks.
 The structured silhouette keeps it sophisticated while the print adds that wow factor.

-The Statement Dress A leopard print dress is your secret weapon for any occasion.
+The Statement Dress A print dress is your secret weapon for any occasion.
 Choose a midi length in silk or crepe for versatility.
 Dress it down with denim jacket and trainers for weekend brunch, or add strappy heels and gold jewelry for date night.
-The print does all the talking, so keep everything else minimal.
+The print does all the talking, so keep everything else minimal and leave it to the outfit.

 Casual Cool Leopard print doesn’t have to be dressy.
 A leopard tee with high-waisted jeans and white sneakers creates that effortless French girl vibe.
 Layer with a camel coat in winter or tie a denim shirt around your waist for added texture.